 Hybrids Now Need FasTrak

 California law changed July 1, 2011 ending the carpool lane benefit for hybrid vehicles with yellow stickers.
 Hybrid drivers now need FasTrak to use the I-680 Express Lane.
-However, White Clean Air Vehicle Stickers are available for certified pure zero emission vehicles (100% battery electric and hydrogen fuel cell) and compressed natural gas (CNG) vehicles.
-White-sticker vehicles can use the Express Lane for free.
+However, White and Green Clean Air Vehicle Stickers are available for certified pure zero emission vehicles (100% battery electric and hydrogen fuel cell) and compressed natural gas (CNG) vehicles.
+Vehicles with a white or a green clean air sticker can use the Express Lane for free.

 First, an Eastbound Carpool Lane

 The I-580 Eastbound HOV Lane Project (Segments 1 and 2) are complete and the new eastbound carpool lane was opened to traffic in 2010.

 Construction is currently underway on the Westbound HOV Lane Project (Segments 1 and 2) which will build a new carpool lane, approximately 13 miles long, in the westbound direction, through the I-580 corridor in theTri-Valley.
 In addition, the Eastbound Auxiliary (AUX) Lane Project (Segment 3 of the HOV lane) was awarded fall 2012.
 Field activities on both projects began spring 2013 and work will continue through next year, with expected completion of both projects in fall 2014.
 Beginning late 2014, approximately 22 miles of new carpool lanes in both the eastbound and westbound directions along I-580, will be converted to an express lane facility.
 In 2015, the express lanes will open for use.

 The I-580 Express Lanes will give solo drivers the option to pay to use the lanes and avoid traffic related congestion, while offering toll-free travel for carpools, vanpools, motorcycles, buses and eligible low- and zero-emission vehicles (with a green or white sticker).